George Tombs is an award-winning artist-historian, based in Montreal, working in English and French.

-George is completing the feature-length documentary The Blinding Sea, which comes to 1 hour 48 minutes.
-Distribution will start in 2020.
+George completed the feature-length documentary The Blinding Sea, on July 1, 2020.
+This film has been named an Official Selection at the Toronto Independent Film Festival, which will be held online this year from September 10-21, 2020.
+The film comes to 1 hour 48 minutes.
 The Blinding Sea was shot mainly on the Beaufort Sea and the Southern Ocean, as well as in Alaska, the Yukon, Nunavut, southern Canada, the Antarctic Peninsula and Norway.
 The Blinding Sea is devoted to the Norwegian polar explorer Roald Amundsen, who led the first expedition to navigate the Northwest Passage, the first expedition to reach the South Pole, the second expedition to navigate the Northeast Passage, and the first expedition confirmed to have reached the North Pole.
 The film goes beyond the glamorous legend surrounding Amundsen, to reveal how he learned a new paradigm of polar knowledge from the Inuit of Arctic Canada, which led him to great success.
 The film evokes the joys, sorrows, relationships and missed opportunities in the life of Amundsen, who disappeared mysteriously without trace during a polar flight in 1928.

 George has translated 17 books from French to English and two more from English to French.
-He was a member of the jury for the 2014 Governor General’s Award for Translation, a finalist for the Governor General’s Award for Translation in 2013, a finalist for the Shaughnessy Cohen Award in 2012, and a member of the jury for the Prix littéraires Radio-Canada in 2005 in the travel writing category (in French).
+He was a member of the jury for the 2014 Governor General’s Award for Translation, a finalist for the Governor General’s Award for Translation in 2013, a finalist for the Shaughnessy Cohen Award in 2012, and a member of the jury for the Prix littéraire Radio-Canada in 2005 for travel writing in French.

 A journalist for over two decades, George won the Michener Fellowship in 1988 – one of Canada’s leading awards for journalism.
 Reporting from six continents on the environment, health and justice, his work has appeared in The Montreal Gazette, Le Devoir, The National Post, The Christian Science Monitor, The Sunday Times, The Guardian and Le Monde.
 He has produced and narrated many radio documentaries and reports for CBC, Radio-Canada, National Public Radio, the BBC and Radio France, and has worked as reporter/commentator on 19 TV networks worldwide, including CBC, RDI (Radio-Canada), CTV, CNN, PBS and BBC World.